 How birth control works

-Before we get into the nitty gritty, you need to know the basics.
+Before we get into the nitty gritty, you need to know the basics about how birth control works.

 Your cycle can be divided into two phases: the phase before you ovulate (follicular phase) and the phase after you ovulate (luteal phase).
 In between these phases, you ovulate and this is when you are most fertile.